JustinLawrenceMS/somewhat/README.md

 # Somewhat

+⚠️ Security context: This package is designed for detecting leaked credentials and sensitive data.
+It is maintained as an internal security utility.

 Somewhat is a lightweight utility package that simplifies wildcard searches in JavaScript objects, DOM elements, and JSON.
 This package is ideal for developers who need quick and effective searching capabilities in their applications.

 ![npm version](https://img.shields.io/npm/v/somewhat) ![MIT License](https://img.shields.io/badge/license-MIT-green)